UPDATED

 REPAIR METHOD

-Estimates were received from two firms, and
+Estimates were received from two firms,

-contract was awarded to
+and contract was awarded to

-Talley
+Talley Construction.

-Construction.
-Talley provided two estimates, one to replace
+Talley provided two estimates, one to replace with concrete, the other

-with concrete, the other with lighter "EIFS".
+with lighter "EIFS".

-(Estimators Danny Carr & Mark Lawton copied both estimates to the church late
+(Estimators Danny Carr & Mark Lawton copied both estimates to the church

-November)Church Pension Group
+late November)Church Pension

-and Adjuster questioned whether "EIFS" will withstand lightning.
-Perhaps the question should be: is there
+Group and Adjuster questioned whether "EIFS" will withstand lightning.

-lightning protection
+lightning

-in place and is the protection adequate?
+protection in place and is the

 Evaluation Reports on EIFS

-Note per Wikipedia entry on EIFS:
+manufacturers are available: Note per Wikipedia entry on EIFS:

 "The use of EIFS is regulated by the

 building codes.
-However, since EIFS is a relatively new
+However, since EIFS is a relatively new type of wall

-type of wall cladding, many codes do not refer to EIFS
+cladding, many codes do not refer to EIFS by name.
+EIFS is generally

-Reports ("ER's") which are technical reports issued
+regulated by Evaluation Reports ("ER's") which are technical reports

-go into great detail about how a specific EIFS product
+great detail about how a specific EIFS product can be used.
+The primary

-the Evaluation Services division of the International
+source of ER's in the USA is the Evaluation Services division of the

-Code Council.
+International Code Council.
 Copies of ER's for specific EIFS products

 can be downloaded from